agarrharr/ozPop.github.io/_posts/2016-08-26-Crafting-linkbin.md

 ## Conclusion

-In conclusion, unless you know that your target audiance is strictly non mobile, I encourage you to keep the mobile first approach in mind because of the reasons outlined above.
-I believe that thinking about the layout, emphasising content, maintaining clarity and focus and keeping user perspective in mind is an important part of creating web applications.
+In conclusion, unless you know that your target audience is strictly non mobile, I encourage you to keep the mobile first approach in mind because of the reasons outlined above.
+I believe that thinking about the layout, emphasizing content, maintaining clarity and focus and keeping user perspective in mind is an important part of creating web applications.

 ### Sources